-Geneva Airport is only around 20 minutes drive from the centre of Geneva.
-There are trains connecting the airport to the town centre but the easiest and most convenient way to get to Geneva is to take a quick taxi ride.
+Geneva Airport is only around a 20-minute drive from the center of Geneva.
+There are trains connecting the airport to the town center, but the easiest and most convenient way to get to Geneva is to take a quick taxi ride.
 British Airways flies from London to Geneva in just over an hour.

 Style & Character

-The decor at Le Richemond is classic and historic with a touch of fun.
-The Foyer is a mass of marble pillars and floors which are bought to life with gold mosaic tiles that make the place sparkle.
-The hotel has its own florist and the floral displays in the lobby and in the rooms are magnificent and colourful.
+The decor at Le Richemond is classic and historic, with a touch of fun.
+The Foyer is a mass of marble pillars and floors, which are brought to life with gold mosaic tiles that make the place sparkle.
+The hotel has its own florist, and the floral displays in the lobby and in the rooms are magnificent and colorful.

-To the left of the foyer is Le Bar and to the right is Le Jardin Restaurant which has a lovely terrace adorned with red flowers which overlooks the vibrant street and Brunswick Gardens beyond.
+To the left of the foyer is Le Bar, and to the right is Le Jardin Restaurant, which has a lovely terrace adorned with red flowers that overlook the vibrant street and Brunswick Gardens beyond.

-If I were to describe the ambience of the hotel I would say it has an almost Parisien “Joie de vivre”.
-It actually reminded me of my favourite hotel in the world, Hôtel Hermitage Monte-Carlo.
+If I were to describe the ambiance of the hotel, I would say it has an almost Parisien “Joie de vivre”.
+It actually reminded me of my favorite hotel in the world, Hôtel Hermitage Monte Carlo.
 In my head, Le Richemond is the Geneva version of Hôtel Hermitage.
 It offers a cossetted, caring atmosphere.
-Not only is it luxurious, but you feel that the staff genuinely care that you love the hotel as much as they do.
+Not only is it luxurious, but you feel that the staff genuinely cares that you love the hotel as much as they do.

 Service & Facilities

 Beyond the main bar and restaurant and impressive foyer, there is an exclusive Spa by Sisley.
-Described as an oasis, it is the place indulge in pampering spa treatments from acclaimed French skincare expert Sisley.
-For complete wellbeing, there is also state-of-the-art fitness studio featuring TechnoGym equipment for a full body workout.
+Described as an oasis, it is the place to indulge in pampering spa treatments from acclaimed French skincare expert Sisley.
+For complete wellbeing, there is also a state-of-the-art fitness studio featuring TechnoGym equipment for a full-body workout.

 Our room was Suite Ambassador, a beautiful suite at the front of the building.
 The decor and design had the feel of a luxury hotel in Paris.
-Even the view looking towards the cream, balustraded Hotel De La Pax and over to the waterfront, reminded me of the very best views on Paris which look out on the river Seine.
+Even the view looking towards the cream, balustraded Hotel De La Pax, and over to the waterfront reminded me of the very best views of Paris, which look out on the river Seine.
 The master in our suite had 2 double windows leading out onto a large terrace with an expansive view over Lake Geneva and the Jet d’Eau Fountain.
-The decor was opulent blues creams and browns with thick luxurious curtains and an enormous and comfortable bed.
+The decor was opulent blues creams and browns with thick, luxurious curtains and an enormous and comfortable bed.
 The bathroom was large with black marble everywhere and delicious L’Occitane Jasmin & Bergamote toiletries.
-There was also a second bathroom in the suite with a toilet, bidet and basin, in case your other half was using the main bathroom and you couldn’t wait.
+There was also a second bathroom in the suite with a toilet, bidet, and basin, in case your other half was using the main bathroom and you couldn’t wait.

-This room also had a lounge area with a sitting area and large dining room table, along with a coffee maker.
+This room also had a lounge area with a sitting area and a large dining room table, along with a coffee maker.
 Again, this lounge had a lovely balcony with the same magnificent views.
-Classic artwork and sparkly fixtures and fittings finished the room, and of course, everything was immaculate, not a speck of dust anywhere as you would expect from a hotel of this calibre.
+Classic artwork and sparkly fixtures and fittings finished the room, and of course, everything was immaculate, not a speck of dust anywhere, as you would expect from a hotel of this caliber.

-In the centre of the suite, a circular pine foyer with wooden mosaic floor welcomed you.
+In the center of the suite, a circular pine foyer with a wooden mosaic floor welcomed you.
 It was quite a room!

 Food & Drink

-If you are looking for some sophisticated Parisien Joi de Vivre in a Swiss alpine setting with marvellous views and, crucially, a great night’s sleep, pick Le Richemond.
-It is a Luxury Travel Diary favourite and we will be returning.
+If you are looking for some sophisticated Parisien Joi de Vivre in a Swiss alpine setting with marvelous views and, crucially, a great night’s sleep, pick Le Richemond.
+It is a Luxury Travel Diary favorite, and we will be returning.